 This system should be viewed holistically due to the interdependency and augmentation between the sub-systems.
 Any inadequacy of one section of the infrastructure is likely to place strain on upstream sections.
-Section 11.3.3(d) and Section 11.5.7 (see Figure 11.53) describes how the system is configured and operated.
+Section 11.3.3(d) and Section 11.5.7 (see Figure 11.54) describes how the system is configured and operated.
 It is important to note that Harding WTP raw water supply is constrained by the lack of yield from the Amanzimnyama (Harding) Dam; whereas Weza WTP run-of-river raw water supply is greater than the plant's treatment capacity.
 Hence the need for an augmentation scheme to support Harding.

-An analysis of the annual historical production of the Harding and Weza WTP's (January 2011 to June 2020) is presented in Figure 11.43.
-It shows that neither the design capacity nor the optimal operating capacity was exceeded over the past year.
+An analysis of the annual historical production at the Harding and WezaWTP's (November 2020 to October 2021) is presented in Figure 11.43. and Figure 11.44, respectively.
+It shows that the WTP's operated within the design capacities over the past year.
+Further, the optimal operating capacities (80% of design capacity) were only exceeded 1% and 32% of the time; which is considered acceptable for this supply system.
 The "total sales" volume from the Weza WTP includes both the potable water produced at the plant and the inflow to the Harding WTP clear water reservoirs.